saidatsanni/Simulating-Patient-Wait-Time-In-The-Emergency-Department-ED-/README.md

-# Real Time Simulation Modeling of Waiting Times in the Emergency Department
+# Real-Time Simulation Modeling of Waiting Times in the Emergency Department

 This project focuses on the real-time simulation of the emergency department on a typical day using statistical models and distributions.
 This project provides insights into the process, waiting times, bottlenecks, proposed modifications, and recommendations.